aws-samples/amazon-eks-inter-az-traffic-visibility/README.md

 kubectl apply -f kubernetes/pod-metadata-extractor-clusterrole.yaml
 ```

-#### Append a role mapping to `ConfigMap/aws-auth`
+## Granting IAM Role Access to EKS Cluster

+There are two methods to grant IAM role access to your EKS cluster.
+Choose either the traditional `aws-auth` ConfigMap approach or the newer `AccessEntry` approach.

+### Option 1: Using aws-auth ConfigMap (Traditional Method)

 >⚠ **We recommend using eksctl, or another tool, to edit the ConfigMap.
 For information about other tools you can use, see [Use tools](https://aws.github.io/aws-eks-best-practices/security/docs/iam/#use-tools-to-make-changes-to-the-aws-auth-configmap) to make changes to the aws-authConfigMap in the Amazon EKS best practices guides.
-An improperly formatted aws-auth ConfigMap can cause you to lose access to your cluster**
+An improperly formatted aws-auth ConfigMap can cause you to lose access to your cluster.**

+#### Map IAM role to aws-auth ConfigMap

 ```
 eksctl create iamidentitymapping \